A few key points when looking into making some changes in your diet.

 Without further ado, your 10 Fat Loss Commandments.

 This sounds pretty simple but you would be surprised how misunderstood this concept is.

-The biggest factor as to how much fat loss you are going to lose is the amount of calories you eat.
+The biggest factor as to how much fat loss you are going to lose is the number of calories you eat.

-In fact there are actually a few health foods that cause people to gain weight — I see it all the time when I have new clients come to me.
+In fact, there are actually a few healthy foods that cause people to gain weight — I see it all the time when I have new clients come to me.
 These are foods like smoothies, health bars, nuts, avocados, nut butters, etc.

 What’s the best option you ask?
 Both.

 Which brings me right in Fat Loss Commandment #2